nestoca/jac/README.md

 # Jac

-Jac is a CLI tool and YAML file format for managing people and groups as Infrastructure as Code.
+Jac is a GitOps CLI tool and YAML file format for managing and querying your people metadata Source of Truth™.

+- Defines two YAML file formats:
+  - [Person](https://github.com/nestoca/jac#people) for modeling your people (eg: managers, team members...).
+  - [Group](https://github.com/nestoca/jac#groups) for modeling your various sets of people (eg: departments, streams, teams...) and their roles.
-- GitOps-oriented: A git repo — called the jac `catalog` — defines the source of truth for all people and groups, from which different processes can be automated, such as provisioning access permissions and generating org charts or team pages.
+- GitOps-oriented: Your jac "catalog" git repo defines your people metadata, from which you can automate different processes, such as granting access permissions and generating an org chart or a [teams page](https://nestoca.github.io/jac/).
-- The `jac` CLI allows to query the catalog in various ways.
+- The `jac` CLI allows you to query your catalog in various ways, allowing to quickly answer questions such as:
+  - Who's the front-end developer in the Dragons team?
+  - How many back-end developers do we have in the organization?
+  - Who's the manager of the Unicorns team?
+  - What are the email addresses of all SREs?
+- YAML resources are extensible via custom values to address your specific metadata needs.

 # Installation